rosesori/snippetbox/README.md

 # Snippetbox

+Snippetbox is a web application which lets people paste and share snippetes of text (like [GitHub Gists](https://gist.github.com/) or [Pastebin](https://pastebin.com/).

-This repository follows the exercises from the book "Let's Go" by Alex Edwards to create a SnippetBox application.
+This project was made by following the exercises from the book ["Let's Go" by Alex Edwards](https://lets-go.alexedwards.net/).

 ## Development